12 Jan 2018

 Being scalable and flexible, it allows customers to create their own customized data management universe, by subscribing to multiple content sets and publishing their own content to reach their customers, all integrated and accessible from a single location.

-At its heart, Thomson Reuters has always provided the critical data-driven insights, connectivity and human expertise that form the foundation of financial markets.
+We have always provided the critical data-driven insights, connectivity and human expertise that form the foundation of financial markets.

 Now we can use our powerful platform capabilities to unlock power and deliver co-innovation to help our clients address the challenges of regulation, globalization and changing customer demands.